riolubruh/YABDP4Nitro/README.md

 ![avatar decorations](https://github.com/riolubruh/YABDP4Nitro/assets/54255074/54597f3e-b115-44dd-9804-3aee5d9c99b3)

 Clicking one of these avatar decorations will copy the invisible 3y3-encoded data into your clipboard.
-<br>Now follow one or both of the following methods to apply the avatar decoration to your profile:
+<br>Now follow one or both **(for the best effect, do both!)** of the following methods to apply the avatar decoration to your profile:

 <details>
  <summary>